realXtend/doc/netgames/lessons_learned.rst

 leisurely request-response interaction patterns of most client-server applications.

-API design has a significant impact on software quality, and increased API complexity is associated with increased software failure rate.
-[cmu-api_failures]_
+Higher level abstractions in software are a common way to attempt to ease application development.
+Regarding networking, libraries exist to simplify creating connections and serializing messages etc. On a even higher level, distributed object systems automate remote calls and data synchronization.
+For an application developer, these systems are provided as a set of abstractions forming the application development interface (API).
+However, it is argued that all such abstractions have failure points [leaky-abstractions]_.
+Also it is noted how making good APIs is hard -- creating a bad one is easy [api-matters]_.
+Even a small quirk in an API can accumulate to substantial problems in larger bodies of application code.
+API design has a significant impact on software quality, and increased API complexity is associated with increased software failure rate [cmu-api_failures]_.

 An entity system for networked application development has been put forth in [Alatalo2011].
 This article draws lessons learned from how that system has been put to practice in a few different game development projects.
 The analysis is done by studying the source codes of the games, and by describing issues encountered in the development.
+The purpose is to identify potential

 How can a conceptual design of an entity system be really evaluated?
 How can we know how well a platform supports actual networked game